-Partials are typically small files containing similar content as your views and layouts, the only difference being that partials are intended to be reusable: whereas a view is always tied to single template, multiple views (and layouts) can use the same partial.
+Partials are typically small files containing similar content as your views and layouts, the only difference being that partials are intended to be reusable: whereas a view is always tied to single template, multiple views (and layouts) can easily reuse the same partial, possibly multiple times each.

-Here's one example of a partial file (/site/templates/partials/menu/breadcrumbs.php):
+Here's an example of a partial file (/site/templates/partials/menu/breadcrumbs.php):

-A partial can be embedded into a view file using PHP's own include or require statements:
+A partial can be embedded into a view file using include or require:

 <?php include 'partials/menu/breadcrumbs.php';

 Note that the /site/templates/ directory is automatically added to PHP's include path, so you can refer to partials with a relative path, such as in the example above.
 In addition Wireframe provides an alternative, object-oriented way to refer to partials:

 Added in Wireframe 0.10.0.

 Now, using a slight variation of the object-oriented embedding method ($partials variable), you can inject a set of context variables — or arguments — into a partial: